By Patrick Hunt

 8th c.
 BCE Sennacherib, Assyrian king, creates irrigated Nineveh gardens (“Hanging Gardens?) adjacent to Kyunjik palace

-7th c BCE Descriptions of Eden in Genesis imply fourfold rivers watering Paradise garden
+7th c.
+BCE Descriptions of Eden in Genesis imply fourfold rivers watering a Pre-Persian Paradise garden influenced by or influencing Zend-Avestan legends

 6th c.
 BCE Late Akkadian word pardesu and Avestan and Persian word pairi-daeza for garden or orchard, possibly walled